tadast/lrug.github.io/index.md

 There are opportunities for pizza or pizza and soft-drinks sponsorship during the meeting, or bar-tab sponsorship after the meeting at the pub.
 If you would like to provide sponsorship you should get in touch with: [Murray Steele](http://h-lame.com/) ([@hlame](http://twitter.com/hlame), [murray.steele@lrug.org](mailto:murray.steele@lrug.org)) to find out the prices and arrange it.

-In return for sponsoring LRUG will:
+In return for your sponsorship LRUG will:

  1. put your logo in the sponsor side-bar on the relevant meeting page on [lrug.org](http://lrug.org)
  2. mention the specifics of your sponsorship in the main details of the relevant meeting page on [lrug.org](http://lrug.org)